HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Claim Information

-The Task communicates whether the attachments are for a Claim or Prior Authorization and the Claim or Prior Authorization ID is identified by its business Identifier.
+The Task communicates whether the attachments are for a claim or prior authorization and the claim or prior authorization ID is identified by its business Identifier.

 |Data|CDex Claim Profile element|
 |---|---|